-In June of the year preceding the conference, the host will be advanced $2,500 (increased from $1,000 May 2008 board meeting) in seed money to help begin conference planning.
+In June of the year preceding the conference, the host will be advanced $2,500 in seed money (if requested) to help begin conference planning.
 After conference, the seed money is returned to international before profits are calculated.

+Conference Charity Fundraiser

+If the host chapter(s) chooses to include a charity fundraiser to take place during conference, the revenue and expenses shall be tracked and clearly spelled out on the final financial report.
+Conference funds shall not be used for supplementing the fundraiser.
+These funds are not included in the profit calculations.

 Conference Registration Fees

 Conference registration fees are determined by conference host.
-International executive director’s and international president’s registration fees are a conference expense to be included in the conference committee’s budget planning process.
+International Executive Director’s and international president’s registration fees are a conference expense to be included in the conference committee’s budget planning process.
+The International Executive Director and President are required to fill out registration documents and should select “sponsored” when completing registration.

 A “Save the Date” message from the conference committee may be posted on the winup.org website no earlier than two weeks following the previous year’s annual conference.
-Registration for the conference must also be open no earlier than Dec.
-1 of each year and the host conference committee must have a PayPal account established by that date for online registrations.
+Registration for the conference can begin as soon as possible after previous conference is ended.
+The host conference committee must have a form of electronic payment linked to the WiNUP website established by that date for online registrations.

+Cancellation requirements should be posted when registration is open to members.

 Corporate Sponsorships